Frostpunk 2 devs call out key reseller for listing game before price is set

 Concern over third-party key resellers has been a nascent issue for the last few years, with companies like TinyBuild and No More Robts getting into public fights with storefronts like G2A, claiming that their actions depress game sales and sometimes promote the sale of pirated or stolen copies of games.

+"We used bitter words but not without a reason; technically speaking, they are selling something that doesn't exist.
+We have access to the game at its current state for internal testing, of course, but we're not generating keys that could be sold, redeemed, and give players access to the game.
+Most importantly, we haven't even started a pre-order campaign yet.
+This means that the false information Kinguin is putting out there can cause a bunch of troubles when Frostpunk 2 is officially available for purchase.
+This could include backlash aimed at us about Kinguin's pre-orders and their taken-straight-out-of-space game price if our official pre-order price is different.
+We could also receive complaints from people who bought those non-existent keys from Kinguin now and then having trouble actually getting the keys from them down the road."

+"It's utterly sad to see Kinguin trying to benefit from our work and attempt to shamelessly swindle our devoted community while their interest is piqued from the overwhelmingly positive reception to the announcement trailer.
+We would be eager to take some action against such practices, but it won't be possible without other industry representatives also standing behind that cause.
+We may try to make them remove the pre-order page from their website, but they will likely just ignore us as this is something they do with other games.
+Any legal actions could be extremely difficult as they are—probably for a reason—a Hong Kong-registered company."

-We’ve reached out to both 11 Bit Studios and Kinguin for comment on the situation, and will update this story when they respond.
+We’ve reached out to Kinguin for comment on the situation, and will update this story when they respond.

-Note: Update: An 11 Bit Studios representative provided the following comment for us when we asked them to further elaborate on the impact of the situation: